nodejs/installer/README.md

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

+## To build

+This installer can be built for Windows, macOS, and Linux.
+Calling `npm run make` will create packages for the current platform.
+On Windows, it will create a `zip` file and self-contained Squirrel installer.
+On macOS, it will create a `dmg` and `zip` file.
+On Linux, it will create both a `deb` and a `rpm` package.
+The configuration for those packages can be found in `package.json`.

 ## Tests and Linting

 This project uses [StandardJS](http://standardjs.com/) as its style guide.